The Foskett Panel

 Next update

-We intend on issuing our next progress update in March 2024.
-In the meantime, if you have any questions about your own case, please contact your Case Manager.
+We intend on issuing our next progress update in July 2024.
+If you have any questions about your case, please do contact your Case Manager.

 Kind regards,